oasis-open/cti-stix-elevator/README.rst

                         --strict-types Example: stix2_elevator.py <file>
                         --validator-args="-v --strict-types -d 212"

-  -e ENABLE, --enable ENABLE
+  -e ENABLED, --enable ENABLED
                         A comma-separated list of the stix2-elevator messages to enable.
 If the --disable option is not used, no other messages will be shown.
 Example:
                         stix2_elevator.py <file> --enable 250

-  -d DISABLE, --disable DISABLE
+  -d DISABLED, --disable DISABLED
                         A comma-separated list of the stix2-elevator messages to disable.
 Example: stix2_elevator.py <file>
                         --disable 212,220